AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why privacy-first tracking needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why privacy-first tracking needs human judgment in the loop", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
-This article gives context for "Why privacy-first tracking needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: privacy first tracking" belongs in the blog because it explains the decision before the download.
+For "Human judgment: privacy first tracking", the reader may be in a quiet evening when the person wants to reset without chasing a result, and the job is to understand when a trust page is more useful than another routine.
+This article gives context for "Human judgment: privacy first tracking", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway